Extending Guest Wireless Access to Employee Personal Devices

 This configuration now allows employees who are in the Microsoft Active Directory database to access the guest wireless network from their personal devices once they have performed web authentication and accepted the Acceptable Use Policy (AUP) or End User Agreement (EUA).

 NoteThis allows employees to access the guest wireless network from corporate-owned devices as well, since the authentication and authorization decision is based on Microsoft Active Directory userid and password only.
 The device itself is not considered within the authentication and authorization decision.
-This allows employees to access the guest wireless network from corporate-owned devices as well, since the authentication and authorization decision is based on Microsoft Active Directory userid and password only.
-The device itself is not considered within the authentication and authorization decision.

 Deploying Guest-Like Wireless Access for Employee Personal Devices